seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 documented sixteen sections of arithmetic, and the only numbers in its answer without a derivation anywhere were the three BTC levels its own strategy table was conditioned on — a gap no checklist could have caught, because no rule had ever named the computation.
-**53–56 name the night run of 06.09, the first to execute under 50–52, and they are one defect:** a repair that removes an arbitrator must remove it everywhere, and 50–52 left it standing on every coin without a trend — so the run obeyed the new rule, fell through its own fallback, and reproduced the basket the rule was written to prevent, down to a fresh short on the coin that had just stopped the morning's out. **50–52 name the two runs of
+**Revision `-c` added nothing to this list and item 55 was corrected rather than supplemented**, because no run broke it: the band it asserted was empty by arithmetic and was caught before a run executed it. **A list that grows on a defect nobody met would stop being a record of what this engine does wrong** and start being a record of what someone feared it might, and the two are not the same evidence. **53–56 name the night run of 06.09, the first to execute under 50–52, and they are one defect:** a repair that removes an arbitrator must remove it everywhere, and 50–52 left it standing on every coin without a trend — so the run obeyed the new rule, fell through its own fallback, and reproduced the basket the rule was written to prevent, down to a fresh short on the coin that had just stopped the morning's out. **50–52 name the two runs of